The Golden-Eyed Girl & The Blacksmith of Belmoor

 “I sure am lucky not to be a man,” she said with a half-crooked smile.
 “I’d be terrible with women, wouldn’t I?”

 “Probably just as terrible as you are with men!”
 Benedict kept cackling, his wheezing starting to sound like a horse’s neigh.
-“Have you ever even been kissed by anyone, girl?
+“Have you ever even been kissed by anyone, little girl?
 Can you kiss with those crooked lips of yours?”

 Silently and swiftly, Isolde picked up her smithing hammer and slammed it full force into the support beam Benedict was leaning against, it crashing in a mere inch from his face.
-The hammer cracked and smashed into the wood, Benedict screaming like a child and jumping back, his eyes wide with fear.
+The hammer cracked and smashed straight into the wood, Benedict screaming like a child and jumping back, his eyes wide with fear.

 “I don’t want any job from you,” Isolde said, wiggling the hammer out from its place embedded into the beam.
 “You may take your business elsewhere.”

 “It was all in jest, you crazed woman!
 There’s no humor in that malformed heart of yours, is there?
 No wonder no man wants any part of you!
 And no woman would want you either if things were the other way around.”
-Benedict huffed, taking more steps back, eyes stuck on the hammer, dusting off his top hat.
+Benedict huffed, eyes stuck on the hammer, dusting off his top hat.
 “If I was your father, I would have put such an ugly and deformed creature as you out of your misery long ago.
 Too bad he died before he ever could.”

 Soon the hammer fell from her hand, tumbling into the forge’s earthen floor, and the anger on her face dissolved first into quiet sadness, then into stinging anguish.
 Her face began to crumple, and before she could stop herself, she was crying.
 She hated crying because she’d always weep like a child: loud, violent, and painfully.
 The tears pushing out like little daggers, her hands trying to stop the floods, but the waters still flowing.

-It took her half an hour to stop crying, and after that she worked the next five hours straight, not even stopping when blisters formed on her hands, or even when they started to bleed—her blood sliding out her gloves and sizzling upon the molten metal she was working with.
+It took her half an hour to stop crying, and after that she worked the next five hours straight, not even stopping when blisters formed on her hands, or even when they started to bleed.
+Her blood sliding out her gloves and sizzling upon the molten metal she was working with.